School Library

 Mrs Deborah Moore –

-Deborah Moore is Head of Third Year and Head of Library.
+Deborah Moore is Head of Library and Head of Third/Fourth Year.
 She worked as a member of the Diplomatic Service in the Foreign and Commonwealth Office with postings in Oman, Botswana, Indonesia, Switzerland and Ghana prior to joining the school in April 2013.
 She is an Associate Certified Coach (ACC) with the International Coaching Federation (ICF).